nergmada/planning-wiki/docs/reference/PDDL/domain.md

 `(:safety <condition>)`

 A safety condition is a condition which for any plan to be valid, must be true at the end of the plan.
-How this differs from a goal condition I am honestly not sure.
+How this differs from a goal condition is not clear.

-It's rarely used in any domains/problems I've see.
-An example is provided below, but I cannot say for certain if this is accurate.

 ```
 (:safety